abhijith/rule-engine/README.md

 #### Assumptions
 --
 * Request from a channel contains 3 fields
-  - country (String representation of country)
+  - country (String)
-  - channel (String representation of channel)
+  - channel (String)
-  - preferences (Array of String representation of Category)
+  - preferences (Array of Strings)

-* Categories are unique
+* Categories
+  - unique
+  - can be heirarchies

-* Channels are unique
+* Channels

-* Preferences are unique
+  - unique
+  - may have categories associated with it

-* Adverts are unique
+* Adverts
+  - unique

-* Adverts have constraints associated with them.
+  - have constraints associated with them.

-* Adverts have a global view limit
+  - have a global view limit
+  - have a start and end date

-* Adverts may have country or channel specific limits
+  - may have country or channel specific limits

-* Rules / Constraints can be either simple expressions or compound expressions combined using either conjuctions or disjunctions.
+* Rules / Constraints
+  - can be either simple expressions which evaluate to true | false
+  - combined using either conjuctions or disjunctions.

+* API
-* The application returns an advertisement or null for an advertisement matching request
+  - returns an advertisement or null given a match request

-* The application returns an advertisement for an advertisement id
+  - returns an advertisement or given an advertisement id

+* On an average of 40 to 50 advertisements can be live at any point

 #### Components
 --